cloudb2/processus/README.md

 git clone https://github.com/cloudb2/processus
 ```

+## Using Processus

-A workflow in Processus is defined using JSON, which should conform to a specific
+A workflow in Processus is defined using JSON, which should conform to a specific structure.
-structure.
 The best way to understand that structure is by looking at examples.

+### The Workflow

 A workflow, in it's simplest form, is defined as follows.
 ```
 {
   "tasks": {